-Foreign currency forward exchange contracts - The Company uses derivative financial instruments to manage foreign currency risk relating to foreign exchange rates.
+Foreign currency forward contracts - The Company uses derivative financial instruments to manage foreign currency risk relating to foreign exchange rates.
 The Company does not use these instruments for speculative or trading purposes.
 The Company's objective is to reduce the risk to earnings and cash flows associated with changes in foreign currency exchange rates.
 Derivative instruments are recognized as either assets or liabilities in the accompanying consolidated financial statements and are measured at fair value.
 Gains and losses resulting from changes in the fair values of those derivative instruments are recorded to earnings or other comprehensive income (loss) depending on the use of the derivative instrument and whether it qualifies for hedge accounting.
-The Company's foreign currency forward contracts are valued using quoted prices for similar assets and liabilities in active market or other inputs that are observable or can be complorated by observable market data
+The Company's foreign currency forward contracts are valued using quoted prices for similar assets and liabilities in active markets or other inputs that are observable or can be corroborated by observable market data (Level 2).

-Long-term debt - The Company's long-term debt consists of borrowings under the Credit Facility, reported at the borrowed outstanding amount, capital lease obligations reported at the present value of future minimum lease payments with current accrued interest, and the Notes reported at amortized cost.
+Long-term debt - The Company's long-term debt consists of borrowings under the Credit Facility, reported at the borrowed outstanding amount, capital lease obligations reported at the present value of future minimum lease payments with current accrued interest, and the Senior Notes reported at amortized cost.
 However, for disclosure purposes, the Company is required to measure the fair value of outstanding debt on a recurring basis.
-The fair value of the Company's outstanding long-term debt related to the Notes is determined using quoted prices in active markets and was approximately \$293.6 million and \$281.2 million as of April 1, 2011 and April 2, 2010, respectively.
-The fair value of the Company's long-term debt related to the Credit Facility approximates its carrying amount due to its variable interest rate on the revolving line of credit, which approximates a market interest rate.
-The fair value of the Company's capital lease obligations is estimated at their carrying value based on current rates.
+The fair value of the Company's outstanding long-term debt related to the Senior Notes is determined using recent market transactions for identical notes for the 2020 Notes (Level 2) and quoted prices in active markets for the 2016 Notes (Level 1).
+The fair value for the 2020 Notes was approximately \$280.2 million as of March 30, 2012, and for the 2016 Notes was approximately \$298.4 million and \$293.6 million as of March 30, 2012 and April 1, 2011, respectively.
+The fair value of the Company's long-term debt related to the Credit Facility approximates its carrying amount due to its variable interest rate on the revolving line of credit, which approximates a market interest rate (Level 2).
+The fair value of the Company's capital lease obligations is estimated at their carrying value based on current rates (Level 2).